HALF-LIFE 2: RAISING THE BAR REDUX

 I worked on Consul Plaza through to the end of my time on the mod and only managed to rework the earlier parts of the level.
 Here, I added details, improved the lighting, and optimized the brushwork.

 I am forever grateful for my time on HL2: RTBR.
-Not only was I able to perform my passion, level design, but in a leadership position among a group of excellent developers.
+Not only was I able to perform my passion, level design, but in a senior position among a group of excellent developers.
 We worked on the mod for no pay purely because we shared a goal of making a fantastic Half-Life 2 beta experience.